JAPAN’S BEST MOUNTAINS FROM FIRST TO WORST…er well 301st

 #97: DAIBOSATSU-DAKE (100)

 I didn’t get the Fuji views, I didn’t even get the views across the famed Daibosatsu Pass such was the gloom I hiked through.
 Those two points might bump old Daibo up a notch or two.
-On one hand I’m developing a soft spot for Yamanashi’s mountains and Daibo beats out Gunma’s Hotaka to #97 only because, of the two, I’d rather go back there and check out what I missed in the mist.
-On the other hand the Chichibu Mountains (Daibosatsu’s home range) harbour better hikes.
+I’m developing a soft spot for Yamanashi’s mountains and Daibo beats out Gunma’s Hotaka to #97 only because, of the two, I’d rather go back there and check out what I missed in the mist.

 #98: HOTAKA-YAMA (100)

 If I’m ever back in the area with nothing better to do I might reassess Hotaka’s lowly ranking here.
 I suspect I climbed from the least dynamic side of the peak and was mired in forest virtually all the way to the top.
-Summit views were mostly lost in summer haze and anyway, you can nab better vistas off Shibutsu a hop skip and a jump away.
+Summit views were mostly lost in summer haze and anyway, I suspect I nabbed better vistas off Shibutsu a hop skip and a jump away the following afternoon.

 #99: IBUKI-YAMA (100)